 Join a CBS Circle to help you transcend the checklist mentality and make the most of your remaining time in CBS by doing something that matters to you.

-CBS Circles are a professional development program for CBS juniors, seniors, and transfer students.
-Circles are small groups of students who meet regularly to learn, develop, and connect with one another.
-Each group is focused around a specific topic or goal and will share the common thread of small group peer support.
-CBS Circles include Catalyst Circles and Curiosity Circles and each Circle is facilitated by a paid CBS Circle Guide who designs the topic or goal of that Circle.
+The CBS Circles program is a professional development opportunity for CBS juniors, seniors, and transfer students.
+Circles are small groups of students who meet regularly to learn, develop, and connect with one another around a specific topic or goal.
+Each Circle has a paid facilitator, called a Circle Guide, who initiates the idea for the topic or goal of that Circle.

 Danielle Amundson, Community Perspectives: Healthcare in the Arts and Media Circle